Beth E. Kailes, DMD • Nicole M. Staman, DMD • Allison J. Johnston, DMD

 Oral Care for College Students

-Maintain an Oral Care Routine
+Establish and Maintain an Oral Care Routine

 Settling into college life can take some time.
 While orienting yourself to the campus, a new schedule, and the whirlwind of college social life, don’t forget to include good oral habits as part of your daily routine.
 When you accidentally oversleep or stay up late studying, it can be tempting to skip brushing and flossing your teeth.
 Unfortunately, your teeth don’t take your schedule needs into account—poor oral hygiene can lead to tooth decay, cavities, and periodontal disease.